Andrew Greeley: Fiction

 At the height of the Catholic Church sexual abuse scandal, Greeley wrote The Priestly Sins (2004), a novel about a young priest who is exiled to an insane asylum and then to an academic life because he reports abuse that he has witnessed.
 His book The Making of the Pope (2005) was intended as a follow-up to his The Making of the Popes 1978.
 The Making of the Pope (2005) was a first-hand account of the coalition-building process by which the conservative Cardinal Joseph Ratzinger ascended to the papacy as Benedict XVI.
 Greeley also dabbled in science fiction, writing the novels God Game and The Final Planet.

 Greeley wrote about the spiritual life in his prayer journals "that revealed a man who most of all wanted to love God and let people know that God was a Tremendous Lover who loved them as if He loved them alone and loved everyone as if all of them were one".
 "Love Affair" (1992) was his first prayer journal, a winner of the Catholic Association book award in the spiritual category, followed by "Sacraments of Love" (1994), "Windows" (1995), "I Hope You're Listening, God" (1997), and "Letters To A Loving God" (2002).
 The prayer journal was neither a book of prayers nor a book about prayer but rather an experience of praying, to dialogue with God.
 It is prayer as it happens.
 He said that writing out prayers on a computer screen for his journals "are the best way to pray I've yet discovered."
 Thus, paraphrasing a famous quote about him, it might be said he "never had an unpublished prayer".
 Leach said, "The prayer journals were among his favorite books."

 Greeley wrote his first major collection of poetry entitled The Sense of Love (1992), taking his place among the priest poets of the Anglo-Roman tradition, as he examined the love relationship between God and humanity on the levels of eros (sexual), philos (social), and agape (spiritual) (Robert McGovern, foreword, The Sense of Love, 1992, pp. viii-xi).

+Greeley wrote numerous mystery novels, including one series about Father "Blackie" Ryan and another about the Nuala Anne McGrail character.